 Prehistoric Cornwall, a Book, Tours, Artwork and Music.Ancient Stones of Kernow bringing Cornwall’s prehistory to life for the 21st century.
 Discover the prehistoric past of the far west of Cornwall.
-Visit its mystical stone monuments and journey back six thousand years to encounter the peoples who first settled in this idyllic landscape.
-Travel with them through five millennia to learn of their religion, agriculture and long distant trade routes; as Cornwall became a major centre in British prehistory.
+Visit its mystical stone monuments and journey back six thousand years to encounter the people who first settled in this idyllic landscape.
+Travel with them through five millennia to learn of their religion, agriculture and long distant trade routes; as Cornwall became established as major centre of trade on western seaboard of prehistoric Europe.
 This ancient world is brought to life in the book ‘Ancient Stones of Kernow’ along with guided tours of the prehistoric sites, artwork and music.

 View the Ancient Stone Monuments of West Cornwall.